Jump to section

 - What format will best accomplish your goal?

-If you struggle to answer these five questions, it’s a clear sign that your communication effectiveness will benefit from putting in additional time thinking about how and why you communicate.
-Test your understanding with co-workers or your manager.
+If you struggle to answer these five questions, you should spend some additional time thinking about how and why you’re communicating.
+Then, test your understanding with co-workers or your manager.

-2. Give it time.
-Great communication benefits from having enough time to think it through.
-Plan what you want to say and review your communication to make sure it is actually doing the job you need it to.
+Plan what you want to say and review your communication to make sure it’s actually doing the job you need it to.
 For written communications, especially, this means: revise, revise, revise.
 Remember, great communication might seem effortless, but it rarely is.

-3. Make it easy.
-In the workplace, communication almost always has a larger goal.
+Workplace communication almost always has a larger goal.
 People are busy.
 Don’t make them work too hard to understand what you are saying and what you need them to do.
-In both written and spoken communications, this often means leading with your main point or objective.
-State your objective and main point in the first paragraph or in the beginning of a presentation so your audience knows where you’re going.
-Then fill in the details and complications.
+State your objective and main point from the beginning of a presentation or written communication so that your audience knows where you’re going.
+Then fill in the details.

-4. Simplify.
-Focus on what is important.
-Trim away whatever does not serve.
-Eliminate jargon.
 While you don’t want to condescend or “dumb it down,” in everyday work communications, be mindful of not making the other party work too hard to understand.
-Give more attention to the one or two messages you want to convey.
-Plan for how you will get the message across and strip all other distractions away.
 Find a clear, simple phrasing to encapsulate your point.
 Repeat it at the beginning, middle, and end, and consider using a simple visual or metaphor to make your point clear and memorable.

-6. Practice and reflect.
 Be deliberate about reflecting on what goes well and what doesn’t in your day-to-day communications.
-Maybe an email to your manager didn’t go well: read it again.
+Maybe an email to your manager didn’t go well.
 Can you see how it might have been misinterpreted?
 What would you do differently next time?
 Similarly, if a conversation with a co-worker didn’t yield the expected results, try to identify whether you clearly communicated what you needed.

 - What one thing should I start doing to communicate better with you?